DanielRaible76/3D-modeling/Nickel Plate Road/NKP utility poles/readme.md

 Several variations of communications and power poles.
+There is a hole on the bottom for mounting with a piece of wire.
 From the NKP literature double arms are required on all poles:
 A - Where a wire dead-ends one way.
 B - Where more than 3 wires double dead end.
 C - Where a wire dead-ends and changes its pin position.